Floydboy/johtoPlus/README.md

 # Pokémon Crystal [![Build Status][travis-badge]][travis]

-This is a disassembly of Pokémon Crystal.
+This is a personal project based upon the disassembly of Pokémon Crystal.

 It builds the following ROMs: